 Assessed and Supported Year of Employment

 The Newham ASYE programme has been developed in line with our restorative, relational, systemic Practice Framework.
-Our framework equips NQSWs with the knowledge, skills and tools to work with families as the experts in their own lives to help them identify and address the issues which impact them.
+Our framework equips NQSWs with the knowledge, skills, tools and support to work with families as the experts in their own lives to help them identify and address the issues that impact them.

-Alongside learning the policies, procedures, tasks and responsibilities of their job, they are also encouraged to reflect on what it is like to be on the receiving end of the experience.
-They are shown how to adopt a practice style which recognises and minimises the distress social care involvement can cause, without compromising their safeguarding duties.
+Alongside learning the policies, procedures, tasks and responsibilities of their job, NSQWs are encouraged to reflect on what it is like to be on the receiving end of the experience.
+They are shown how to adopt a practice style that recognises and minimises the distress social care involvement can cause, without compromising their safeguarding duties.